-I only have one project because I opened a trial account just to show YOU what you can do with it, but I could have ten projects and AccuRanker would let me.
+I only have one project because I opened a new AccuRanker free trial account just to show YOU what you can do with it, but I could have ten projects and AccuRanker would let me.

 So, you probably noticed that even though this tab is first and topmost on the left sidebar, it’s the last one I cover here?